 opportunities to change your mind.
 You may be asked to select a loan payment

 plan.
 Payment plans can be fixed monthly

 payments, a lump sum payment, a line of

 credit, or a combination of these.

-Beginning January 13, 2014, lenders will begin conducting financial assessments of every prospective reverse mortgage client during the application process to make sure you have the financial means to continue paying property taxes, homeowners insurance and other property charges.
+At some point in 2014, lenders will begin conducting financial assessments of every prospective reverse mortgage client during the application process to make sure you have the financial means to continue paying property taxes, homeowners insurance and other property charges.